Politics of the Dominican Republic: Municipal government and administrative divisions

-Recent political history
+Political history since 1996

 The Dominican Republic has a multi-party political system with national elections every four years.
 In two rounds of presidential elections in 1996, nearly 80% of eligible Dominican voters went to the polls.
 The leading parties in 1994 were the PRSC, linked to the International Christian Democratic political movement, whose candidate was President Joaquín Balaguer; the PRD, affiliated with the Socialist International, whose candidate was José Francisco Peña Gómez; and the PLD, whose candidate was former President Juan Bosch.

 In the 1994 elections, international observers noted many irregularities in the voter lists, and the opposition PRD immediately charged the Central Electoral Board and the PRSC with fraud.
 A Verification Commission appointed by the Central Electoral Board, however, did not accept the PRD's charges.
 By all estimates, total disenfranchised voters far exceeded the 22,281-vote margin of victory in favor of President Balaguer on 2 August 1994.

 Following an intense period of political activity, the competing political parties signed a Pact for Democracy on 10 August, reducing President Balaguer's term of office from 4 to 2 years, setting early elections, and reforming the constitution.
 A new Central Electoral Board was named to work on electoral reform.
 The main candidates in 1996 were Vice President Jacinto Peynado (PRSC), José Francisco Peña Gómez (PRD), and Leonel Fernández (PLD).

 Domestic and international observers saw the 1996 election as transparent and fair.
 After the first round in which Jacinto Peynado (PRSC) was eliminated, the PRSC with Joaquín Balaguer endorsed Leonel Fernández (PLD).
 Results in the second round, 45 days later on 30 June, were tabulated quickly, and although the victory margin was narrow (1.5%), it was never questioned.
 The transition from incumbent administration to incoming administration was smooth and ushered in a new, modern era in Dominican political life.